dergigi/dergigi.github.io/bitcoin/_posts/2019-01-11-economic-teachings-of-bitcoin.markdown

  - Writing
 ---

 Money doesn’t grow on trees.
 To believe that it does is foolish, and our parents make sure that we know about that by repeating this saying like a mantra.
 We are encouraged to use money wisely, to not spend it frivolously, and to save it in good times to help us through the bad.
 Money, after all, does not grow on trees.

 Bitcoin taught me more about money than I ever thought I would need to know.
 Through it, I was forced to explore the history of money, banking, various schools of economic thought, and many other things.
 The quest to understand Bitcoin lead me down a plethora of paths, some of which I try to explore in this series.
 This is the second of three parts:

   - I: [Philosophical Teachings of Bitcoin][I]
   - II: [Economic Teachings of Bitcoin][II]
   - III: [Technological Teachings of Bitcoin][III]

 In Part I of this series, some of the philosophical questions Bitcoin touches on were discussed.
 Part II will take a closer look at money and economics.
 Again, I will only be able to scratch the surface.
 Bitcoin is not only ambitious, but also broad and deep in scope, making it impossible to cover all relevant topics in a single essay, article, or book.
 I am starting to doubt if it is even possible at all.

 Bitcoin is a child of many disciplines.
 Being a new form of money, learning about economics is paramount in understanding it.
 Dealing with the nature of human action and the interactions of economic agents, economics is probably one of the largest and fuzziest pieces of the Bitcoin puzzle.

 {% include image.html name="blind-monks.jpg" caption="Blind monks examining Bitcoin" %}

 Like the first part, this essay is an exploration of the various things I have learned from Bitcoin.
 And just like the first part, it is a personal reflection of my journey down the rabbit hole.
 Having no background in economics, I am definitely out of my comfort zone and aware that any understanding I might have is incomplete.
 Like blind monks examining an elephant, everyone who approaches this novel technology does so from a different angle and will come to different conclusions.
 Blindfolded as I am, I will try to outline what I have learned, even at the risk of making a fool out of myself.
 After all, I am still trying to answer [the question]:

 “What have you learned from Bitcoin?”

 After seven lessons examined through the lens of philosophy, let’s use the lens of economics to look at seven more.
 I hope that you will find the world of Bitcoin as educational, fascinating and entertaining as I did and still do.
 In any case, hop on and enjoy the ride.
 Economy class is all I can offer this time.
 Final destination: sound money.

-Find lessons 1-7 [here].
+Find lessons 1-7 [here][I].

 ---